lyvqian/slrmodel/README.md

 Both `slr_beta()` and `slr_rsquared()` have two arguments, `x` and `y`.
 `x` is a vector containing all observed predictors, while `y` is a vector containing all corresponding responses.
+In this case, `x` is a vector containing all values of petal widths of iris flowers, and `y` is a vector containing all values of petal lengths of iris flowers.

 The result of `slr_beta()` is a matrix with 2 rows and 4 columns.
 The upper row provides ${\hat{\beta_0}}$, the standard error of ${\beta_0}$,